Velatryx/holbertonschool-cyber_security/Active_directory/0x04-AD_BloudHound/Writeups/5-task.md

 * `export KRB5CCNAME=Administrator.ccache`: Injects the path of the forged Kerberos ticket into the local environment environment space, forcing all compatible Linux networking utilities to use the file for authentication actions.
 * `dc01.pentestlab.local`: Specifies the target Domain Controller using its fully qualified domain name (FQDN), a structural prerequisite for processing Kerberos tickets correctly.
 * `--use-kcache`: Directs the underlying platform to ignore standard username/password arguments and instead pull the active forged ticket token directly from memory.
 * `nxc smb ... -x "net users /domain"`: Attempts command invocation via default SMB remote management setups (`wmiexec` over port 445).
-The target host indicates a successful compromise (`Pwn3d!`), but defensive endpoint monitoring blocks the output data file collection process.
+The target host indicates a successful compromise (`Pwn3d!`), but defensive endpoint monitoring can block the output data file collection process.
 * `nxc wmi ...`: Shifts the entire communication protocol away from SMB over to the Windows Management Instrumentation (WMI) engine on port 135.
 This successfully evades the security monitoring bottleneck to cleanly output the full domain user directory list.
 * `--exec-method atexec -x "whoami"`: Adjusts the remote command invocation method to leverage the Task Scheduler service (`atexec`).
 This schedules an ephemeral application instance on the target system to execute code directly under the highest machine privilege structure: `nt authority\system`.
+This can bypass AV.

 Brief Explanation: